-Ross works closely with Federal Government agencies, such as Indigenous Business Australia, NT Government departments and the Central Land Council.
+Ross works closely with Australian Government agencies, such as Indigenous Business Australia, NT Government departments and the Central Land Council.

 He specialises in helping startups access government aid programs and is able to assist with the application to help pay for expert advice and support.

 Companies are encouraged to access the Overview Program, which includes a thorough assessment by a consultant.

 “Our aim is to provide remote businesses with the same opportunities as businesses in town,” he said.